 Two to three teaching cases are chosen by staff and discussed by fellows and attending staff during the monthly M&M conference, which is attended by all fellows.
 The second M&M conference is attended by all fellows on the MICU rotation and includes review of all cases during the past two weeks.

-Critical Care Procedure Workshops (Three to Four Times Annually)
+Critical Care Simulation Training (Three to Four Times Annually)

-These four-hour workshops are aimed at improving fellows’ procedural skills and include central line insertion, airway management, bronchoscopy and trauma procedures.
+These four-hour workshops are aimed at improving fellows’ procedural skills and include central line insertion, airway management, ultrasound chest tube placement, bronchoscopy and trauma procedures in our state of the art simulation lab.

 Fundamentals of Critical Care Support (Three to Four Times Annually)

-Fellows will participate in course preparation and teaching lectures during these two-day courses, which cover several critical care medicine topics.
+Fellows are trained in becoming instructors and will participate in course preparation and teaching lectures during these two-day courses, which cover several critical care medicine topics.

 Fellows will present ideas for research projects, or current findings in their research projects, to colleagues and staff.